yanbinc/signal-integirty/README.md

 # signal-integirty

-#This is site for exchange signal-integrity knowledege.
+#This is site for study & exchange signal-integrity knowledege.

 Python/Matlab coding for signal integrity issue over 30 projects.